GautamRaj-12/obsidian-git-sync/css-tailwind/css-animations.md

   ![image](images/1.gif)
-- We can make the hover state happen over time by
+- We can make the hover state happen over time by transition properties.
+	- `transition-property`
+	- `transition-duration`
+	- `transition-timing-function`
+	- `transition-delay`